markh-de/KiVar/README.md

 Severity: **Not critical** (backwards-compatible).

-Version 0.5.0 introduces the option to modify a set of bound Aspects as a group by selecting one specific Variant.
-Variants are configured independently from the Aspects themselves, so existing projects do not need to be adapted.
+Version 0.5.0 introduces the option to modify a set of [Bound Aspects](#definition-of-terms) as a group by selecting one specific top-level [Variant](#variants).
+Variants are [configured independently](#top-level-variants) from the Aspects themselves, so existing projects do not need to be adapted.